sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>The secret of all victory lies in the organization of the non-obvious.</h3 quote>
+<h3 quote align='center'>Even on the most exalted throne in the world we areonly sitting on our own bottom.</h3 quote>

 ---